Verifying Information

 — Taylor Pearson

-The Internet has made it easy for anyone to publish.
-Websites, blogs and social media are everywhere.
+The Internet has made it easy for anyone anywhere to publish content on websites, blogs and social media.

 Whether people search for personal health information or for a loved one, millions of consumers view millions of health-related web pages.
 Sometimes the information found is just what was needed.
 Other searches end in frustration or retrieval of inaccurate, even dangerous, information.